glouppe/info8006-introduction-to-ai/lecture1.md

     - More general than rules.
 Goals are rarely explicit in condition-action rules.
     - Finding action sequences that achieve goals is difficult.
       *Search* and *planning* are two strategies.
-- Example (autonomous car): Has the car arrived to destination?

 ---